 Home Depot: Further Declines Likely, But Poised For Strong Recovery

-Home Depot (HD) showed strong financial results in the last quarter.
+Home Depot showed strong financial results in the last quarter.

 Like other strong companies, the COVID-19 pandemic means that market contagion will likely mean a decline ahead.